zachA214/SCWZ-EVOTE/README.md

 ## Functionality
 - This project allows users to submit votes for a variety of elections, the amount of elections displayed is based on admins creating said elections.
 - Users must login before voting so that
-  1. Users have an electoral accont
+  1. Users have an electoral account
   2. Users can't repeat vote
 ## Groups
 ### Users